hackoregon/civicu-pythonii-summer-2017/lessons/15-Exam/exam.md

 ## Submitting Your Answers

-Submit your answers to all questions to my exam app that I created from the labeler app pattern.
+Submit your answers by pushing to an `exam/` folder within your `student-work/` folder and issue a PR to my respoitory.

 ## Code Challenge

-All of your code for the three code challenges should be written in a single python module (.py file) called `exam.py`.
+All of your code for the three code challenges should be written in two python modules (.py files) called `exam.py` and `test_exam.py`.
 As you'll see later, this module will also contain your answers to the multiple choice questions.
 This file should be placed in the directory `student-work/your_name/exam/`, commited and pushed to your repository on github and then PRed to our class repository at `github.com/hackoregon/civicu-pythonii-summer-2017`.